There’s something we need to know before we can choose when to use SEO and when to use the StoryBrand Framework: what exactly are they??

 Blog posts can be used to capture people from search engines, and, once they’re on your blog, get them to click a link.
 That link leads them to a landing page on which they will be able to submit an inquiry or purchase an item.

-For example, here’s a blog from one of our clients with an SEO focus, but once you scroll down and click on “Olive Oil” in the daily section, you are led to the olive oil collection page, which is focused on selling product.
+For example, here’s a blog from one of our clients with an SEO focus, but once you scroll down and click on “Olive Oil” in the daily section, you are led to the olive oil collection page, which is focused on selling products.

 How else can we partner the two?